tpstar/git-remote-code-along/README.md

 Hello,

-this git is to practice learning "Git".
+this git is to practice learning "Git", and change a file on Github.